Darkness Darkness

 Darkness Darkness is an album by the former vocalist from The Animals, Eric Burdon.
 It was recorded in May 1978 at Roundwood House, County Laois in Ireland, using Ronnie Lane's Mobile Studio.
 The album was released by Polydor in 1980.
-The line up for Darkness Darkness included Bobby Tench (Streetwalkers), Brian Robertson (Thin Lizzy, Motörhead), Henry McCullough (Wings) and Mick Weaver (Traffic).
+The line up for Darkness Darkness included Bobby Tench (Streetwalkers), Brian Robertson (Thin Lizzy, Motörhead), Henry McCullough (Wings) and Mick Weaver.
 The album was produced by Tony Meehan, who started his career as drummer with The Shadows.